 - Source code maintainability had became increasingly more challenging and expensive each year as changes, patches, and updated functionality were incorporated into the existing system(s) and operational complexity increased

-Over the past two years, the University has made a significant investment in process, procedure, organization, and the technology necessary to better prepare itself for a comprehensive and successful ERP implementation.
+Over the past few years, the University has made a significant investment in process, procedure, organization, and the technology necessary to better prepare itself for a comprehensive and successful ERP implementation.
 A few examples of enhancement and risk mitigation projects include:

-- new Information Technology Security protocols and services;
+- New Information Technology Security protocols and services

-- upgrade of network distribution core;
+- Upgrade of network distribution core

-- cable plant upgrades in key functional areas;
+- Cable plant upgrades in key functional areas

 In addition, the University has embraced and implemented new tools and technologies such as constituent relationship management (CRM); retention and progression tools to aid in meeting GRAD Act requirements; development of electronic time and attendance management; increased training and knowledge of existing systems such as financial aid, student, and admissions; electronic collaboration tools; internal project management protocols; and distance learning resources.